 - Seamless maintenance

-And that’s the reason why it’s a number one choice in many cases.
+And that’s the reason why it’s the number one choice in many cases.

 Popular companies using Next.js